Fulma/Fulma/blog/articles/fulma_2.0.0.md

-# Migration guide for Fulma 2.0.0 and split of Fulma.Extension package
+# Migration guide for Fulma 2.0.0 and split of Fulma.Extensions package

 ## Breaking changes